philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "You have within you right now, everything you need to deal with whatever the world can throw at you." — Brian Tracy
+> "Success is not final, failure is not fatal: it is the courage to continue that counts." — Winston Churchill
-*Updated on 2025-12-06*
+*Updated on 2025-12-07*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).